opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Replication.md

 The following procedure configures text messages through job level events; however, the notification can be any $NOTIFY type event and could instead be managed through ENS if desired.
 For information on ENS, refer to [Event Notification](../../notifications/Components.md) in the **Concepts** online help.

 :::caution
 If notifications are not configured on the SMAReplicationMonitor jobs, replication could fail without anyone noticing.
-While the method described below need not be used, SMA Technologies [strongly]{.ul} recommends that some form of automatic notification be configured.
+While the method described below need not be used, SMA Technologies **strongly** recommends that some form of automatic notification be configured.
 :::

 1. In EM Navigation under Administration: Double-click **Job Master**.